IoT devices are easy targets for hacking and targeted malware. When exposed to these attacks,

 Most IoT devices come with a password set in advance when shipped from the factory,

-leaving some users easily exposed to risk as a result of not updating the password.
+leaving some users easily exposed to risk as a result of default passwords.

-Even if you change your password, this static code becomes an easy game for hackers.
+Even if you change your password, the static code becomes easy game for hackers.

 Devices connected to networks communicate continuously amongst themselves using various wireless

 communication protocols.
 Such communication guarantees the response of IoT applications,